MariolaH/SQL-Python-Heros/README.md

         3 UPDATE NAME OF A HERO
         4. RETURN TO STARTING POINT

-        1-3 WILL LOOP BACK TO THE MAIN MENU DISPLAYING ELSE OPTIONS
+        1-3 WILL EITHER LOOP BACK THROUGH OR GO BACK TO THE MAIN MENU DISPLAYING ELSE OPTIONS 4 - LOOP BACK TO THE BEGINNING